rangle/ngCourse2/handout/project-setup/webpack.md

 ## Setup and Usage

-The main way to use webpack is through the cli.
-By default, running the command executes _webpack.config.js_, so we'll put our configuration in there.
+The most common way to use webpack is through the CLI.
+By default, running the command executes `webpack.config.js`.
+Which is the configuration file for your webpack setup.

+### Bundle

 The core concept of webpack is the **bundle**.
 A bundle is simply a collection of modules, where we define the boundaries for how they are separated.
+In this project, we have two bundles:

+1. `app`: for our application specific client-side logic
+2. `vendor`: for third party libraries

-In this project, we have two bundles: One for our application specific client-side logic and another for 3rd party libraries.
-Bundles are configured through webpack using **entry points**.
-Webpack starts with each entry point that's been configured and from there maps out a dependency graph by going through each module's references.
-All of the dependencies that webpack encounters this way is packaged in that bundle.
+In webpack, bundles are configured through **entry points**.
+Webpack goes through each entry point that has one by one.
+It maps out a dependency graph by going through each module's references.
+All the dependencies that it encounters are then packaged into that bundle.

 Packages installed through npm are referenced using **commonjs** module resolution.
 In a JavaScript file, this would look like: